Joseph II, Holy Roman Emperor: Marriages and children

 Despite being an inevitable political arrangement, Joseph's marriage, which occurred when he was nineteen, ended up being a pleasant one for the duration.
 The marriage was linked to the Diplomatic Revolution, also known as the Austro-French Alliance of 1756.
-The stunning Madame de Pompadour, Louis XV's mistress, and Prince Wenzel Anton von Kaunitz, the Austrian chancellor, collaborated on it.
-Louis XV proposed that Joseph, the infant heir to the Austrian throne, wed his niece Isabel of Parma in order to solidify this Habsburg-Bourbon alliance.
-Joseph, who admired Isabel's appearance when he saw her portrait, was also thrilled, as did Maria Theresa.
+Madame de Pompadour, Louis XV's mistress, and Wenzel Anton, Prince of Kaunitz-Rietberg, the Austrian chancellor, collaborated on it.
+Louis XV proposed that Joseph, the heir to the Austrian throne, wed his granddaughter Isabella of Parma in order to solidify this Habsburg-Bourbon alliance.
+Joseph, who admired Isabel's appearance when he saw her portrait, was also thrilled, as was Maria Theresa.
 The wedding was lavishly celebrated in June 1760.
 The service was conducted at the Augustinian church by Borromeo, the papal legate.

 The marriage of Joseph and Isabella resulted in the birth of a daughter, Maria Theresa.
 Isabella was fearful of pregnancy and early death, largely a result of the early loss of her mother.
 Her own pregnancy proved especially difficult as she suffered from pregnancy depression, though Joseph attended to her and tried to comfort her.